-The University tutorial system is underpinned by a commitment to support students through their transition to higher education.
-The University is currently developing an integrated pastoral care network, due for launch in 2016/17, which will integrate ongoing reviews of students' transition to HE within a broader network of tutorial support meetings.
-A wide range of Guild of Students, Careers Network, Library Services, and Student Services activities underpin this, with support programmes for academic writing, numeracy, maths and statistics, as well as online study skills, personal development resources and language tuition.
+The University tutorial system is underpinned by a commitment to supporting students through their transition to higher education.
+The University has supported the development of an integrated pastoral care network, which brings together the ongoing review of students' transition to HE within a broader network of tutorial support meetings.
+It is based on an approach that sees a move towards the professionalisation of welfare provision throughout the University, alongside the close integration of the provision of Professional Services (from the Guild of Students, Careers Network, Library Services, and Student Services) with the tutorial system, enabling tutors to signpost students to a variety of opportunities and support structures.

-We are also committed to further developing our student orientation guides, the Welcome website which covers a wide range of activities that provide an introduction to life at Birmingham, our Staying Local event for new students, and a range of wellbeing and support campaigns.
+We are also committed to continually developing our Welcome programme, our student orientation guides, the Welcome website (which covers a wide range of activities that provide an introduction to life at Birmingham), our Staying Local event for new students, and a range of wellbeing and support campaigns.
 Additionally, we run an effective Student Mentors scheme and a Guide to Effective Learning website (now incorporated within the Academic Skills Gateway) that provides a range of support on the learning experience for new students.
 Focus groups conducted with mature students and student parents have identified opportunities for new induction and transition activities that have been incorporated from 12/13 onwards.
 These include coffee mornings and workshops (with free child care also provided).
 The Guild of Students and the University have worked closely to further develop and enhance the provision of networking events and activities within the first term at the University.
 Three dedicated welcome events (targeted at mature students, student parents and students living at home in the local area) have been held by the Guild since 2014, not only to ensure students are fully aware of the services available to them, but also to foster peer-to-peer connections early in the study life-cycle.